-I am a 1965 native of Calgary, Alberta, but have 100% Newfoundland blood.
 I grew up in the suburbs of Ottawa, Canada.
-I graduated in 1983 from (the now closed) J.S.
+I graduated from (the now closed) J.S.
 Woodsworth Secondary School, curiously named after a 20th century Canadian Prairie socialist politician whose movement led Canada into the world of three-party politics.
 My high school years were spent trying in vain to match clearly unattainable academic levels set by my brilliant older brother.
 But most of my time was occupied by extracurriculars ranging from full contact speed chess, to catching my 15 minutes of fame in debating, math contests and Olympiads, physics contests, and a fast fun prime time TV quiz show Reach for the Top.

-I received my PhD in 1991 at the historic Economics Department at the University of Chicago.
-No other department in the world can better effect a change from math jock to homo economicus.
+I received my PhD at the historic Economics Department at the University of Chicago.
+This changed me from math jock to homo economicus.
 While I still very much enjoy problem solving, it has been redirected to economic theory, where I derive nearly as much joy from inventing problems, as solving them.
 The goal is to find and formulate puzzles that are central to economics, and yet offer surprising theorems with value added over our intuition.
-The influence on my thinking of the Chicago approach is long-lasting.
-My thesis in microeconomic theory studied repeated games and rational learning; it was graciously supervised by In-Koo Cho (chair, now at Illinois), and Jose Scheinkman (now at Princeton) and Michael Woodford (now at Columbia).
+My thesis in microeconomic theory studied repeated games and rational learning; it was graciously supervised by In-Koo Cho and Jose Scheinkman.
+Michael Woodford rounded out my committee.

 I golf, swim, wake skate and kneeboard, and occasionally do Latin dancing.